Yetenol/antonpusch.de/content/Add title numbers, caption, and reference the table elsewhere.md

 Table numbers allow cross-referencing and add a entry in *List of Tables*.

-Setup styles and use essential styles from [Create a simple table with borders](./Create%20a%20simple%20table%20with%20borders.md)
+Use essential styles and hlines from [Create a simple table with borders](./Create%20a%20simple%20table%20with%20borders.md)

+Setup styles for referencing
 ```latex
 \pgfplotstableset{
     caption/.style = {tblr outer={tall,caption={#1}}},